 Take a Look At Your Shank

 The shank is the bottom half of your vintage ring.
 After many years, the shank may become too thin and can crack.
 A good master jeweler can replace the shank without doing any damage, or harm, to the rest of the ring.
-If your jeweler is viewing your vintage diamond ring please ask him to please take a look at your prongs.
+If your jeweler is viewing your ring please ask them to please take a look at your prongs.
 Prongs simply hold your diamond in place and protect your diamond from any bumps.

 What To Do If You Lose an Antique Mine Cut or European Cut Diamond